SherlockPsy/Life/CONTINUITY_PROMPT.md

 Next Task: Finalize the Variable Sensors—the mathematical and psychological logic for how a Hard Variable (e.g., S3: satiety < 15) triggers a Soft Variable update (e.g., S5: interaction_mode = "Conflict") within the Strange Loop.

 Confirm initialization by stating: "Reality State Loaded.
 The Strange Loop is Active.
 Ready to define the Variable Sensors."

+5. INFRASTRUCTURE & ORCHESTRATION LOGIC (SESSION CONTINUITY)
+A. Semantic-First Architecture (The Qdrant Layer)

+Numerical vs. Semantic: We reject hard-coded numerical IDs for psychological states.

+Vector Retrieval: The Archivist uses Qdrant to retrieve "shards" of memory and identity based on Semantic Salience.

+Dynamic Hydration: Instead of a static prompt, the system "hydrates" the current turn by pulling only the specific tags (e.g., Independence, Past Conflict X) that match the current vibe.

+B. The Scene/Session Orchestrator

+The Scene Unit: Every interaction is wrapped in a Scene Header (Location, Time, Pulse, Current Vibe).

+Dynamic Prompt Creation: The prompt is never "static."
+It is a living construct rebuilt every turn by the Observer and Archivist using the 3-Step Pulse.

+Transition Protocols: When SCENE_STATUS = BREAK (detected by the Observer), the system executes a "Hard State Commit" before initiating a time-skip or location-skip.

+C. Tool & Logic Integration

+The Bridge: Tools must only be called if they resolve a Hard World Variable (e.g., fetching weather, calculating travel time).

+Subjective Filtering: The result of any Tool must be passed back through the Predictive Mind to determine how the Agent interprets that data (e.g., Rain isn't just "Rain"; it's a "Stress Trigger").